PeithonKing/metropolis/README.md

 # Metropolis Algorithm Implementation

 This repository provides an implementation of the **Metropolis algorithm** in **C**, with a Python wrapper to interface with the C code.
-The algorithm is typically used for simulating systems in statistical mechanics and is applied here for a simple lattice-based model (e.g., Ising model).

 ## Installation